abraunegg/onedrive/docs/application-config-options.md

 _**Config Example:**_ `drive_id = "b!bO8V6s9SSk9R7mWhpIjUrotN73WlW3tEv3OxP_QfIdQimEdOHR-1So6CqeG1MfDB"`

+> [!NOTE]
-_**Additional Usage Notes:**_ This option is typically only used when configuring the client to sync a specific SharePoint Library.
+> This option is typically only used when configuring the client to sync a specific SharePoint Library.
 If this configuration option is specified in your config file, a value must be specified otherwise the application will exit citing a fatal error has occured.

 ### dry_run
 _**Description:**_ This setting controls the application capability to test your application configuration without actually performing any actual activity (download, upload, move, delete, folder creation).